-298 new single occupant households.
-The scheme is likely to appeal to young professionals and possibly to recent graduates from the University of Exeter, who will be wanting to stay and work in or close to Exeter where they will have established a home during their student years.
-However, the accommodation will be available to all ages.

-3.12 Based on information obtained from the ONS for household expenditure, the latest figures show that the average UK one-person non-retired household spend £353.50 per week.
+- close to Exeter where they will have established a home during their student years.
+However, the accommodation will be available to residents aged 18 years and older. - 3.12 Based on information obtained from the ONS for household expenditure, the latest figures show that the average UK one-person non-retired household spends £356.60 per week.
+The ONS also provides data that compares regional expenditure, which reports that expenditure in the South West is 3.7% higher than the UK average4.
+Applying this weighting suggests that the average weekly spend per occupied unit across all sectors of the economy is £368 per week.
 This is split across different industrial sectors that are shown in Table 3.3.